 The Ascend may be less money they the Vio Contour, Dye I5 or EVS but it sure doesn’t feel like it.

 Is the Ascend the most comfortable mask?
 No. Is it the cheapest?
 No. Does it breathe the best?
 No. Is it the best looking?
 No. The Ascend is not the best at anything, but it is great at everything.

-As with most things, price is everything.
-If the Ascend was $180, it would be a terrible buy, but the Ascend is only $80 and there is nothing on the market that come close to that price for the level of quality you are getting.
+As with most things, the price is everything.
+If the Ascend was $180, it would be a terrible buy, but the Ascend is only $80 and there is nothing on the market that comes close to that price for the level of quality you are getting.

 Simply put, the Vio Ascend in the best mask in paintball.